Local Limits of Small World Networks: Main Results

-As stated earlier the path-counting argument is similar to the techniques developed for spatial inhomogeneous random graphs (SIRGs) \cite{van2021local}.
+The path-counting argument is similar to the techniques developed for spatial inhomogeneous random graphs (SIRGs) in the beautiful paper of \cite{van2021local}.
 However, some modifications are required to handle the unique features of the Kleinberg model.
 In the SIRG framework, nodes are embedded in a spatial structure, and edges between any two nodes arise independently with probabilities governed by a kernel function that depends on their spatial distance.
-By contrast, in the Kleinberg model, the number of shortcuts is a deterministic constant $q$ per node, which changes the way randomness operates in long-range connections.
+By contrast, in the Kleinberg model, the number of shortcuts is a constant $q$ per node, which changes the way randomness operates in long-range connections.